uniba-mi/rdftex/README.md

 ### Fully automatic build process (only on Linux hosts)

-1. Run `docker-compose run latexmk` in a command line to start up a `latexmk` container that listens for changes made to `.tex` files.
+1. Run `docker compose run latexmk` in a command line to start up a `latexmk` container that listens for changes made to `.tex` files.

+2. Run `docker compose run --service-ports minskg` in another command line to the MinSKG server.

-2. Run `docker-compose run rdftex-watch` in another command line to start up a preprocessor container that listens for changes made to `.rdf.tex` files. `latexmk` will then detect the changes and thus recompile the PDF.
+3. Run `docker compose run rdftex-watch` in another command line to start up a preprocessor container that listens for changes made to `.rdf.tex` files. `latexmk` will then detect the changes and thus recompile the PDF.

-3. Whenever you edit any `.rdf.tex` file and save, the preprocessor first generate the `.tex` files accordingly. `latexmk` will then detect the changes and thus recompile the PDF.
+4. Whenever you edit and save any `.rdf.tex` file, the preprocessor first generate the `.tex` files. `latexmk` will then detect the changes and thus recompile the PDF.

 ### Semi-automatic build process

 1. Run `docker-compose run latexmk` in a command line to start up a `latexmk` container that listens for changes made to `.tex` files.

+2. Run `docker compose run --service-ports minskg` in another command line to the MinSKG server.

-2. Run `docker-compose run rdftex` in another command line to start up a container for the preprocessor and attach to its command line.
+3. Run `docker-compose run rdftex` in another command line to start up a container for the preprocessor and attach to its command line.

-3. Whenever you edit any `.rdf.tex` file and save, run `python3 preprocessor.py run` in the container command line to trigger the preprocessor and generate the `.tex` files.
+4. Whenever you edit any `.rdf.tex` file and save, run `python3 preprocessor.py` in the container command line to trigger the preprocessor and generate the `.tex` files.

-To run the benchmark used in the paper to assess the duration of the preprocessing on **your** RDFtex project, run `python3 benchmark.py` after steps 1 and 2 of the semi-automatic build process.

 ### Semi-automatic build process (without Docker)

 1. Run `latexmk -pvc -pdf -xelatex -cd /tex/example.tex` in a command line to listen for changes made to `.tex` files.

-2. Open another command line and move to the [src](./src/) folder.
+2. Open another command line and navigate to the [src](./src/) folder.

 3. Whenever you edit any `.rdf.tex` file and save, run `python3 preprocessor.py run` in the new command line to trigger the preprocessor and generate the `.tex` files.

+### Benchmarks

+⚠ Attention ⚠: Rerunning the benchmarks might overwrite the plots in the [benchmark-results folder](./src/benchmark-results/).

+To run the benchmark used in the paper to assess the runtime of the preprocessing on the LaTeX project specified in the [constants.py file](./src/constants.py), run `python3 benchmark.py runtime` or `python3 benchmark.py response_times` after steps 1 and 2 of the semi-automatic build process.
+The plots showing the benchmark results, can be found in the [benchmark-results folder](./src/benchmark-results/).

+The contribution entities used to assess the query response times of the MinSKG SPARQL interface and the [ORKG](https://orkg.org) SPARQL interface can be found in the [benchmark.py file](./src/benchmark.py).

 ## Examples

+The [tex](./tex/) folder contains two example projects that employ RDFtex:

+- [example-basic](./tex/example-basic/): A project with one import and export for each supported contribution type, which totals five imports and five exports.
+- [example-many](./tex/example-many/): A derivation of the example-basic project, where each import and export is included 20 times, resulting in 100 imports and 100 exports.
+Use this project only for benchmarking.

-The [docker-compose.yml](./docker-compose.yml) is currently configured to run RDFtex on the exemplary `.rdf.tex` files in the [example](./tex/example/) folder.
-To run RDFtex on the example files, proceed as described in section [Usage](#usage).
-For convenience, the folder already contains the `.tex` files generated by RDFtex as well as the resulting PDF and the RDF export document.
-The examples use the [LNCS LaTeX template](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) to showcase RDFtex's compatibility with popular templates.
+The examples use the [LNCS LaTeX template](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) to showcase RDFtex's compatibility with typical LaTeX publication templates.

+## Exports RDF documents of RDFtex papers

+The exports RDF document resulting from the preprocessing of the TPDL 2022 RDFtex paper can be found [here](./exports_tpdl22_rdftex_paper.ttl).

-The RDF document resulting from the preprocessing of the RDFtex paper can be found at [rdftex_paper_exports.ttl](./rdftex_paper_exports.ttl).
+The exports RDF document resulting from the preprocessing of the extended RDFtex paper currently in preparation can be found at [here](./exports_extended_rdftex_paper.ttl).

 ## License